restatedev/examples/README.md

 This repository contains the following examples:

 * [Lambda greeter](lambda-greeter): A simple example of how you can run a Restate service on AWS Lambda.
+* [Ticket reservation](ticket-reservation): An example to illustrate how Restate's keyed-sharding and concurrency guarantees simplify microservice architectures.

 ## Releasing (for Restate developers)